-(All women who leave the shelter are connected with the Bethesda House Community Counselor for follow up support and counselling for as long as needed.)
+Women who leave the shelter are connected with the Bethesda House Community Counselor for follow up support and counselling if they choose this support.

 To provide shelter, support and advocacy to abused women, with and without children, by offering temporary, secure accommodation and woman-based counselling empowering them to make their own choices and exercise their right to live free from fear and violence.

 The Bethesda House shelter is a safe and secure residence where women, with and without children, can come to stay when leaving behind abusive relationships.
 The shelter is funded for 18 beds, although it has the capacity to offer up to 20 beds in emergencies.
 It is an old (almost) century home with a large addition on the back.
 It has a warm common living, dining and kitchen area on the main floor as well as a child-friendly playroom.
 Large bedrooms are on the upper floor, and the Bethesda House administrative offices are in the basement.
 The property includes a small outdoor play area for the children and a smoking area for the women.

 Women can refer themselves to the Bethesda House shelter.
 They, their children, and their pets (whenever possible) are welcome to stay at the shelter while they gather their strength and make plans to move on to a violence free living situation.
 The length of stay is flexible, varying to meet the needs of each individual woman.